 Hand sanitizer is available across campus and in key locations for students and employees; you are encouraged to carry your own sanitizer.

-Signs are posted across all campuses to notify students, employees and visitors of health and safety measures, as well as directional signs; enter and exit only for doors; up and down only for stairwells; elevator capacity; please stand here, etc.
+Signs are posted across all campuses to notify students, employees and visitors of health and safety measures.

-The employee guide to safe return was developed with details that are currently known about best practices regarding COVID-19, along with local, state and federal guides.
-All employees are expected to learn and follow the guidelines for the health and safety of the College community.
+The guide to safe return was developed with details that are currently known about best practices regarding COVID-19, along with local, state and federal guides.
+All students and employees are expected to learn and follow the guidelines for the health and safety of the College community.

 In spring 2020, the federal government passed the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 STLCC was allocated $4,363,632 in CARES Act funds to provide emergency support to students who qualify for Title IV funds under the Higher Education Act (HEA) of 1965.